ArashiNoKishi/JsSchool/Week4/README.md

 To conclude, this week is so far the most productive in terms of lines of code per day and also with the most learnt things.

-Note: to run the challenge a localserver is needed to get the local json file to load up via http.
+Note: to run the challenge, a localserver is needed to get the local json file to load up via http.